1918 Lincoln Tigers football team

 The 1918 Lincoln Tigers football team represented Lincoln Institute—now known as Lincoln University—in Jefferson City, Missouri as an independent during the 1918 college football season.
 The Lincoln Institute Tigers were coached by Professor S. L. Burlong during this season.
-This was either his first or second season the with the team, succeeding coach Romeo West.
+This was either his first or second season with the team, succeeding coach Romeo West.
 The team was first captained by Charles Gruber and he led his team practices.
 On one occasion he held practice during a "sham (reenactment) battle" between the local troopers and the Chamois Company of Home Guards Labor.

 The Lincoln Tigers played at least four games this season, and possibly five or more.
 Lincoln fielded a very competitive team this season under head coach S. L. Burlong.
 Burlong reportedly had a reputation as one of the premier football coaches in the country, and the players of the 1918 team were regarded as some of the best athletes in the entire United states.